tinstructor/contiki-ng/examples/twofaced/README.md

 [the same link-table](../../os/net/link-table.h) configured in `~/contiki-ng/os/net/link-table.h`

-[a new radio constant](../../os/dev/radio.h#L383) which retrieves dual-rf capabilities via the radio driver in `~/contiki-ng/os/dev/radio.h`
+[a new radio constant](../../os/dev/radio.h#L383) which retrieves multi-rf capabilities via the radio driver in `~/contiki-ng/os/dev/radio.h`

 [possible states of this new constant](../../os/dev/radio.h#L423-L430) in `~/contiki-ng/os/dev/radio.h`